italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

-If the Provider successfully validates at least a Trust Mark for the RP profile contained inside the configuration of the requesting RP, it extracts the superior Entities from the claim **authority_hints** and starts the Metadata Discovery process.
-Following, the **Trust Chain** calculation and the achievement of the final Metadata.
+If the Provider successfully validates at least a Trust Mark for the RP profile contained inside the configuration of the requesting RP, it extracts the superior Entities from the claim **authority_hints** and starts the Metadata Discovery process until the **Trust Chain** calculation and the achievement of the final Metadata.

 During the Metadata Discovery, the Provider requests one ore more superior Entities [2]_ for the Entity